mattdeluco/mattdeluco.github.io/content/about.md

 track access, training, and racing.
-My move to Toronto many years later coincided with the opening of the [Mattamy National Cycling Centre](https://www.milton.ca/en/arts-and-recreation/mattamy-national-cycling-centre.aspx) for the [2015 Pan-Am Games](https://en.wikipedia.org/wiki/2015_Pan_American_Games) (where I volunteered as a co-ordinator on the field-of-play) - the MNCC is an incredible facility.
+My move to Toronto many years later coincided with the opening of the [Mattamy National Cycling Centre](https://www.milton.ca/en/arts-and-recreation/mattamy-national-cycling-centre.aspx) for the [2015 Pan-Am Games](https://en.wikipedia.org/wiki/2015_Pan_American_Games) (where I volunteered as a coordinator on the field-of-play) - the MNCC is an incredible facility.
 I trained and raced at the MNCC intensely for around 3 years, specializing as a sprinter (flying 200, match sprint, kierin, kilo) - an incredible outlet and absolutely thrilling experience.

-With far less time to maintain my former fitness, I have since become a more recreactonal cyclist and have rediscovered mountain biking.
-Most of my time on two wheels is now spent in Toronto's Don Valley, and on the trails of Mont-Tremblant.
+With far less time to maintain my former fitness, I have since become a more recreational cyclist and have rediscovered mountain biking.
+Most of my time on two wheels is now spent in Toronto's Don Valley and on the trails of Mont-Tremblant, QC.

 - Former Cat 2 competitive road cyclist
 - Former Masters track cyclist